kchu25/kchu25.github.io/others.md

 - Performed nearly every role in *The Nutcracker*.
     - Believe it or not, I was the Nutcracker, and [Nathan Chen](https://en.wikipedia.org/wiki/Nathan_Chen) was my Fritz in Ballet West's production.
-- Won the Capezio Award at the 2010 USA International Ballet Competition (USA), under the name Guixien Chu.
+- Won the Capezio Award at the 2010 USA International Ballet Competition (Jackson), under the name Guixien Chu.
 - Got eliminated in the first round at the 2010 Varna International Ballet Competition.
     - My friend [Avetik Karapetyan](https://www.youtube.com/@avcarvest) did great, though!
     - Roommate was [Brooklyn Mack](https://en.wikipedia.org/wiki/Brooklyn_Mack).